joshua-decoder/joshua-decoder.github.com/6.0/decoder.md

          $ echo "¿ who you lookin' at , mr. ?" | $JOSHUA/bin/decoder -output-format "%S" -mark-oovs false 2> /dev/null
          ¿Who you lookin' at, Mr.?

+   - `%t`: the target-side tree projection, all printed on one line (PTB style)

-   - `%t`: the synchronous derivation
+   - `%d`: the synchronous derivation, with each rules printed indented on their own lines

    - `%f`: the list of feature values (as name=value pairs)